RobW321/AI_maze_game/README.md

 * The agent selects the **next step** from this path and returns it via `plan_next_move()`.

 ### Q-learning
+Depending on which "q-learning driver" is executed, the agent and/or goblin use Q-learning (Reinforcement Learning) to steadily make observations about their environment and determine the results of each action they take.

+Rewards for the agent are determined by:
+* Proximity to goblin.
+* Whether or not the agent has reached a terminal state.
+* Length of the shortest path from the agent's position to the exit.
+* Whether or not the agent is taking the optimal path to the exit.

+Rewards for the goblin are determined by:
+* Proximity to the agent/player.
+* Whether or not the goblin has reached a terminal state.

 ## Running the Project